-In this article, we'll explore the latest predictions for mortgage rates over the next 90 days and what it means for those looking to buy or refinance a home.
+In this article, we'll explore the latest predictions for mortgage rates over the next 90 days.
+During the upcoming three months, it is expected that mortgage rates will persist within the range of 6.35% to 6.89%.
 For prospective homebuyers and current homeowners, keeping a close eye on mortgage rates is crucial in determining when to make a move in the housing market.

 Mortgage Rates Forecast for Next 90 Days